Geert Houben

 Functie:

-Professor Food-borne Risk Factors for Allergic and Inflammatory Diseases
+Principal Scientist at TNO and Professor at Utrecht University on Food-borne Risk Factors for Allergic and Inflammatory Diseases

 UMC Utrecht and TNO collaborate in research on food-borne risk factors for allergic and inflammatory diseases.
-We develop and apply methods to identify and characterize food-borne risk factors that influence the inflammatory state of our body.
+We develop and apply methods to identify, characterize and manage food-borne risk factors that influence the inflammatory state of our body.

 Research area